— PLEASE PRACTICE HISTORICISM —

 And this, too, shall pass away.
 This was, Lincoln acknowledged, a useful saying, “consoling in the depths of affliction!”
 But he did not want it to be the epitaph of democracy.
 “Let us hope it is not quite true,” he continued.
 “Let us hope, rather, that by the best cultivation of the physical world, beneath and around us; and the intellectual and moral world within us, we shall secure an individual, social, and political prosperity and happiness, whose course shall be onward and upward, and which, while the earth endures, shall not pass away.”
 To which I, for one, can only say, let it be so.

-By Allen Guelzo
+Contributor, Allen Guelzo